Strategies to crack Data Interpretation for CAT

 - Multiple data sources

-Aspirants should be have good knowledge as well as comfort level with this concepts.
+Aspirants should have good knowledge as well as comfort level with these concepts.
 These consist primarily (but not exclusively) of the following:

 - Percentages